gileoo/Imgui-IGS-Snippets/README.md

 layout.placeNextWindow( ImVec2(0,0), ImVec2(2,2), "ltlb" );
 ImGui::Begin("Control"); /* ... */ ImGui::End();
 // meaning:
-//   - topleft corner of window at cell 0,0
+//   - left-top corner of window at cell 0,0
 //     counted from left and top
-//   - bottomrigth corner of window at cell 2,2
+//   - right-bottom corner of window at cell 2,2
 //     counted from left and bottom